Be in the Know

-A career as a personal trainer is one of great privilege, reward and immense satisfaction but its not all glitz and glamour.
-Achieving the qualifications is the easy part, the hard work starts once you are qualified.
+A career as a personal trainer is one of great privilege, reward and immense satisfaction – but its not all glitz and glamour.
+Achieving the qualifications and passing your personal training course is often the easy part, with the hard work starting once you are qualified.